kirandhurve18/hrms-dist/README.md

-## First install instance  : allow port like 80 for frontend :
+### First install instance  : allow port like 80 for frontend :

+# SETUP DATABASE:

 # install MONGODB from link

 ````